Avalokitesvara (film): Plot

-The film is set in China during the reign of Emperor Wuzong of the Tang dynasty.
-Li Yi, the Prince Guang, a relative of the emperor, has been sickly since childhood.
-His mother, Lady Zheng, commissions Yu Xiufeng, a craftsman from Mount Meicen, to create a porcelain figurine of Guanyin so that she can pray to the bodhisattva to bless her son with good health.
-On the day the figurine is completed, Yu Xiufeng and his grandson, Haisheng, discover a baby girl in a lotus pond.
-Yu Xiufeng adopts the baby girl as his granddaughter and names her "Lianmei" ("lotus sister").
+The film is set in the ninth century in China during the reign of Emperor Wuzong of the Tang dynasty.
+Prince Guang, a relative of the emperor, has been sickly since childhood.
+His mother Lady Zheng commissions Yu Xiufeng, a craftsman from Mount Meicen, to create a porcelain figurine of Guanyin so that she can pray to the bodhisattva to bless her son with good health.
+On the day the figurine is completed, Yu Xiufeng and his grandson Haisheng discover a baby girl in a lotus pond.
+Yu Xiufeng adopts the baby girl as his granddaughter and names her "Lianmei" ("lotus girl").
 The figurine is taken to Mount Wutai and enshrined in a Buddhist temple there.

-In 845 CE, Emperor Wuzong orders the Great Anti-Buddhist Persecution because he thinks that Buddhism is corrupting the masses.
+Years later, Emperor Wuzong orders the Great Anti-Buddhist Persecution because he thinks that Buddhism is corrupting the masses.
 He also senses that Prince Guang will become a threat to him, so he sends General Yuchi to assassinate the prince.
-At the same time, the Reverend Wuchen asks Yu Xiufeng to collect the figurine from Mount Wutai and hide it at Mount Meicen.
+At the same time, Reverend Wuchen, the abbot of the Buddhist temple on Mount Wutai, has requested Yu Xiufeng to come to the temple to collect the Guanyin figurine and hide it at Mount Meicen.

 During the journey, Yu Xiufeng and his grandchildren meet Egaku, a Japanese Buddhist monk sent by Empress Tachibana to find and bring the figurine to Japan.
-As Lady Zheng had secretly tasked General Yuchi's deputy, General Sima, with protecting her son, Sima saves Prince Guang when Yuchi is about to kill him.
+As Lady Zheng had secretly tasked General Yuchi's deputy General Sima with protecting her son, Sima saves Prince Guang when Yuchi is about to kill him.
 Sima defeats Yuchi in a duel and wants to finish him off, but Lianmei stops him and asks him to spare Yuchi.
 Prince Guang and Sima accompany Yu Xiufeng, Lianmei and Haisheng as they bring the figurine back to Mount Meicen.
-Egaku finds out later and makes his way to Mount Meicen too.
+Egaku also makes his way to Mount Meicen after learning that the figurine is on its way there.

-Yuchi tracks down Prince Guang with the help of the governor of Mingzhou.
-Lianmei and Haisheng disguise themselves as Prince Guang and Sima in order to lure Yuchi to chase them, while the real Prince Guang and Sima use the opportunity to escape.
+Yuchi tracks down Prince Guang with the help of Governor Song of Mingzhou.
+Lianmei and Haisheng disguise themselves as Prince Guang and Sima to lure Yuchi to chase them, while Prince Guang and Sima seize the opportunity to escape.
 Yu Xiufeng stays behind to distract Governor Song, who kills him when refuses to reveal the prince's whereabouts.
-Yuchi finds out that he has been tricked so he stops chasing Lianmei and Haisheng.
+Yuchi realises that he has been tricked, so he stops chasing Lianmei and Haisheng.
 In the meantime, Egaku finds the figurine and tries to sneak away with it.

 When Haisheng and Lianmei return home, they are horrified to see their grandfather dead.
-Haisheng sees Egaku fleeing and immediately suspects that Egaku killed his grandfather and stole the figurine, so he chases Egaku, catches up with him, and starts beating him.
-Lianmei stops Haisheng and tells him she believes Egaku when he claims he is innocent.
+Haisheng sees Egaku fleeing and jumps to the conclusion that Egaku killed his grandfather and stole the figurine.
+Haisheng chases Egaku, catches up with him, and starts beating him.
+Lianmei stops Haisheng, telling her brother that she believes Egaku, who claims that he did not kill their grandfather.
 However, she refuses to let Egaku take the figurine with him.
 Egaku feels so ashamed of himself that he gives up and returns to Japan.